taylordotfish/pyrcb/README.md

 # pyrcb
 `pyrcb` is a very simple library for Python IRC bots.
-It isn't a full implementation of IRC; it provides just enough to write IRC bots.
+It isn't a full implementation of IRC; it provides just enough to write IRC bots. `pyrcb` is compatible with both Python 2 and 3.

 To use it, import `pyrcb` and create a class that inherits `IrcBot`.
 Override one or more of the events.
 (You will most likely want to call `send()` from within the events.)
 Create an instance of your class and call `connect()`, `register()`, optionally `join()`, and `listen()`.
 See `example.py` for an example.